I hope you enjoy reading the blog post.

 Just use one of her photos or prompt answers as inspiration for your first message!
 And it works both ways.
 If she likes what she sees in your profile, it’s easy for her to reach out to you.

-So when it comes to your Hinge dating strategy, there are two approaches you need to take:
+When it comes to the best way to start a conversation on Hinge, there are two approaches you need to take:

 - First, understand what makes for a successful first message on a dating app so your conversation starters get responses from any woman whose profile intrigues you.

-- Second, have the kind of profile that makes interesting women send comments and “likes” your way.
+- Second, have the kind of profile that makes interesting women send comments, “likes” and roses your way.

 By the end of this article, you’ll have everything you need to accomplish both goals - and you’ll be getting real life dates in no time!